-- EOLR supervision (optional for zones 3-8) supporting N.O. or N.C. sensors - (EOLR supervision required for fire and UL burglary installations) - Individually assignable to one of 8 partitions - Up to 16 2-wire smoke detectors each on zones 1 and 2 (32 total) - 4-wire smoke or heat detectors on zones 1-8 (power to 4-wire smoke detectors must be supervised with an EOL device) - Up to 50 2-wire latching glassbreak detectors on zone 8 - Individually assignable to bell outputs and/or aux. relay
+- EOLR supervision (optional for zones 3-8) supporting N.O. or N.C. sensors (EOLR supervision required for fire and UL burglary installations) - Individually assignable to either of 2 partitions - Up to 16 2-wire smoke detectors each on zone 1 - 4-wire smoke or heat detectors on zones 1-8 (power to 4-wire smoke detectors must be supervised with an EOL device) - Up to 50 2-wire latching glassbreak detectors on zone 8